Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 Remote: owned entities everywhere

 Remote's differentiator is entity ownership.
-Every country where Remote provides EOR services has a Remote-owned legal entity.
-There is no third-party intermediary handling payroll or compliance.
-This matters for IP protection — the employment agreement is directly between Remote's entity and the employee, with IP assignment provisions that Remote controls end-to-end.
+In every country where they provide EOR, Remote has their own legal entity.
+No third-party intermediary touching payroll or compliance.
+This matters most for IP protection: the employment agreement runs directly between Remote's entity and your employee, with IP assignment provisions that Remote controls end-to-end.

-Remote does not offer US payroll.
-It is not designed for a founder who needs to pay a US-based W-2 employee.
-It is designed for hiring full-time employees in other countries.
+Remote doesn't do US payroll.
+If you need to pay a US-based W-2 employee, look at Gusto.
+Remote is built for hiring full-time employees in other countries.

 Remote's contractor management

-At $29/contractor/month, Remote's contractor management is more expensive than Deel's free tier.
-The fee includes contractor compliance assessment, localized contracts, and multi-currency payments.
-For a solo founder managing one or two international contractors, the $29/month may be justified by the compliance layer.
-For a founder managing five or more contractors, the cost difference compounds — $145/month at Remote versus $0 at Deel.
+At $29/contractor/month, Remote costs more than Deel's free tier.
+You get contractor compliance assessment, localized contracts, and multi-currency payments.
+With one or two contractors, the $29/month might be worth the compliance layer.
+But with five contractors, the math gets hard to justify: $145/month at Remote versus $0 at Deel.

-The choice depends on where the first hire is located and what the working relationship looks like:
+It comes down to where the hire sits and what the relationship looks like.

-The founder needs US payroll with tax filing, benefits options, and state compliance.
-Gusto handles this at $55/month for one employee.
-Neither Deel nor Remote is designed for this use case.
+You need payroll with tax filing, benefits, and state compliance.
+Gusto does this at $55/month for one employee.
+Deel and Remote aren't built for it.

-The founder pays contractors internationally.
-Deel does this for free with compliant contracts in 150+ countries.
-Remote charges $29/contractor/month for a similar service.
+Deel handles this for free with compliant contracts in 150+ countries.
+Remote charges $29/contractor/month.
 Gusto charges $5/payment.
+Not a close call.

-Hire is an international employee (or contractor that should be reclassified) → Deel or Remote
+International employee (or contractor who should be reclassified) โ Deel or Remote

-Founder has both US and international team members → Gusto + Deel or Remote
+US + international team โ Gusto + Deel or Remote

-This is common.
-Gusto handles US payroll and benefits; Deel or Remote handles international EOR.
-The two systems run in parallel.
-It costs more but gives the founder best-in-class tools for each jurisdiction.
+This is the most common setup I see among cross-border founders.
+Gusto runs US payroll and benefits; Deel or Remote handles international EOR.
+Two systems in parallel.
+More expensive, but you get the right tool for each jurisdiction.

 Cost comparison for common scenarios